p3tr0s/ProxyCap_Retry/README.md

 It's advisable to restart your PC after you are done.

-You could add the START.bat to a recurring (every ~25 days) scheduled task in Windows for maximum carelessness?
+You could add the START.bat to a recurring (every ~25 days) scheduled task in Windows, with some conditions, for maximum carelessness(?)